tilt-dev/company/product-development/README.md

 Every two weeks, Nick will talk to you your impressions of the backlog, and try to get a sense of what you think is important and want to work on.

-Nick will assign epics near the top of the backlog, trying to balance preferences and current priority order.
+Nick will assign you to a team working on an ongoing epic, or a new epic near the top of the backlog, trying to balance preferences and current priority order.

 If there's an epic that's high in priority order but no one wants to work on, then Nick should dig more into why.
 Do we need to do more research upfront?
 Is